Nature works. Occasionally, disaster strikes and chaos ensues. We must restore order. We need a plan. So we design.

 - space for simple exercise

-A clear exception is if you are a parent of a child who still needs your presence.
+A clear exception is if you are a parent of a child.
 The child can be with you in darkness as long as you both like.
 I have never facilitated such a retreat, but I definitely would.
 Nothing is more important to sanity, happiness, and avoidance of retraumatization of new generations than filial attachment.
 If you find your capacity for attachment wanting, you will likely begin to recover it.

 The weirdest thing that happened to me with regards to noise from other people was in an apartment building in December 2011.
 I kept waking up exhausted from hundreds of short, meaningless dreams.
 After days of this, I realized in a fury that I was dreaming the mind chatter of others in the building.
 I stopped the retreat.
 I’m rarely “psychic”; this never happened to me before.
 But I am a canary in a coalmine.
 When something goes wrong, I notice.

 Yet two years later, in December, 2013, I successfully retreated in another apartment building.
 I believe this was due to three factors: The building was fairly quiet.
 I was less fragile than before.
 And my sympathetic, wise, older host had a strong, benevolent presence and stayed in the apartment like a guardian while I retreated.
 I was very lucky.